Tae Rak (Lake Condah) Guided Cultural Walk

 - Introduction to traditional kooyang (eel) harvesting & processing

-- Stone country and kooyang traps on the eastern side of the lake & the network of aquaculture systems designed to trap and harvest kooyang for food and trade
+- Lava flows and kooyang traps on the eastern side of the lake & the network of aquaculture systems designed to trap and harvest kooyang for food and trade

 Tours start at 10am and 2pm and finish back at the Tae Rak Aquaculture Centre & Café.